Advances and challenges in single-molecule electron transport: Computational techniques

 \subsubsection{Alternative Derivation of the Trace Formula}

-Before we address inelastic processes, we illustrate the strength of the relaxation perspective by using it to derive the key equation \eqref{et1} in just very few lines.
-We will take the attitude that the transmission process reflects a decay of an electronic state of the left electrode into another state that is situated remotely and coupled to a different reservoir (right hand side electrode).
-The left electrode serves as the source, the other one as the drain.
-This perspective is very close in spirit to electron transfer theory, a connection that has been made before \cite{Nitzan2001,Solomon2008a}.
+We illustrate the strength of the relaxation perspective by using it to derive the key equation \eqref{et1} in just very few lines.
+The transmission process is viewed as a decay of an electronic state of the left reservoir (source) into another one in right reservoir (drain).
+This perspective is very close in spirit to electron transfer theory, a connection that has been made before \cite{Nitzan2001,Solomon2008a}\footnote{One may also note that the structure of the equations below resembles those for Bardeen's theory of electron tunneling, as often applied for STM \cite{Bardeen1961}.
+However, there are several important differences.
+E.g., in the Bardeen approximation the electronic structure of the states on the molecule is not taken into account, and states in the leads are assumed to remain unaffected by the formation of a junction.}